yjliu212/Basin-wide_rock_physics/README.md

 ![image](https://github.com/yjliu212/Basin-wide_rock_physics/assets/29761191/830edeff-45c8-4884-8f82-0956bf82c42a)

 And we can further use these rock physics models for RPT-based AVO modeling.
-For example, for a given reservoir top and bottom depth and sand model, we could model the AVO response from such as reservoir.
-In the Python Notebook, we provided an example, in which the reservoir thickness is 50 m with reservoir top located at 2000 m, the picture below shows the modeled AVO curve at reservoir top, bottom and a deeper level with brine saturation.
+For example, for a given reservoir top and bottom depth and sand model, we could model the AVO response from such a reservoir.
+In this Python Notebook, we provided an example, in which the reservoir thickness is 50 m with reservoir top located at 2000 m, the picture below shows the modeled AVO curve at reservoir top, bottom and a deeper level with brine saturation.
 We can see class III type of AVO anomaly at reservoir top and bottom.

 ![image](https://github.com/user-attachments/assets/b0c4c93c-baac-4596-9d0f-b0e6b049ecca)